-In addition to the SEC, various states have proposed or are considering adopting laws and regulations seeking to impose new standards of conduct on broker-dealers that, as written, differ from the SEC's new regulations and may lead to additional implementation costs if adopted.
+In addition to the SEC, various states have proposed or adopted laws and regulations seeking to impose new standards of conduct on broker-dealers that, as written, differ from the SEC's new regulations and may lead to additional implementation costs if adopted.
+The SEC did not indicate an intent to preempt state regulation in this area, and some of the state proposals would allow for a private right of action.